 - Rent increases above 5% are subject to review by the Rent Review Advisory Committee.

 - If a Landlord or Tenant disagrees with the Rent Review Advisory Committee decision, and the rental unit is a multi-family rental unit built before February 1995, either party may file a petition to have the rent increase determined by a neutral hearing officer whose decision is legally binding on the parties.
 For all other rental units, the Rent Review Advisory Committee’s decision is non-binding.

-Tenants may request mediation by the Rent Review Advisory Committee.
+- Tenants may request a review by the Rent Review Advisory Committee.
 The Committee’s decision is non-binding.

 - For Cause Evictions